HGPflow: Extending Hypergraph Particle Flow to Collider Event Reconstruction: Code and data availability

 \section{Code and data availability}

-The code for event partitioning, the HGPflow model, and performance evaluation will be made available before journal acceptance at \href{https://github.com/nilotpal09/HGPflow}{https://github.com/nilotpal09/HGPflow}.
-The COCOA samples for training and testing will be published on Zenodo.
-The CLIC samples were published previously in \cite{pata_zenodo}.
+The code for event partitioning, the HGPflow model, and performance evaluation are available at \\ \url{https://github.com/nilotpal09/HGPflow} \\ along with the trained model parameters.
+The code for training MLPF on CLIC data with our modified target and for training on COCOA events is available at \\ \url{https://github.com/annaivina/particleflow-fork} \\ along with the trained model parameters in each case.
+The COCOA samples are available at \cite{data_zenodo}, and the CLIC samples were published previously in \cite{pata_zenodo}.